christophstrasen/WorldObserver/docs/glossary.md

 - **Listener (event-driven):** reacts to game events (example: squares `scope = "onLoad"`).
 - **Probe (active scan):** periodically inspects world state (example: squares `scope = "near"` / `"vision"`, zombies `scope = "allLoaded"`).

+### Fact acquisition (upstream)
+The general act of producing facts (via fact sources).
+You will see “acquisition” used as shorthand for “upstream fact production” in internal docs.

+### Sensor (shared probe driver)
+An internal implementation pattern: a shared probe loop that scans some part of the world and can feed multiple fact types.

+Example:
+- `square_sweep` scans squares for `near`/`vision` and calls registered collectors.

+### Collector (sensor callback)
+An internal implementation pattern: a per-type extraction function invoked by a sensor (for example, “given a square, emit item facts and dead body facts”).

+Collectors typically:
+- run quickly,
+- produce one or more fact records, and
+- use `ctx.ingest(record)` (buffered) rather than doing downstream work directly.

 ### Fact type (fact plan type / interest type)
 The top-level category of fact work WorldObserver can run and merge.
 In the interest API this is `spec.type` (example: `"squares"`, `"zombies"`).